 Any small business owner knows the value of having a business card handy for your company.
 By passing out your business cards, your potential customers will have your information available whenever the time comes.

-Your business card should include the name of your painting company, a phone number to contact you, a website (if applicable), and anything else you
+Your business card should include the name of your painting company, a phone number to contact you, a website (if applicable), and anything else you deem necessary.

 You’ll need to have a way for customers to communicate with you.
 This comes in the form of a phone.
 If you’re looking to run your business out of your vehicle, purchasing a cellular plan is likely the best option.
 This will often cost around $100 per month.